ammggg/Mission_to_Mars/README.md

 Mission to Mars
 ---------------
-The purpose of this analysis was to use web-scraping tools to gather informatoin on Mars.
+The purpose of this analysis was to use web-scraping tools to gather information on Mars.